ssciwr/jupyter-matlab-kernel/README.md

 ```

 In the above, the resulting image will be tagged `matlab-jupyter:latest` - change as needed.
+For the SSC JupyterHub instance, you should tag the image `ssc-jupyter.iwr.uni-heidelberg.de:5000/matlab-jupyter:latest`.
 Be patient, building this takes a while.

 ## Using the Image